-As per special condition 14 of consent 7190-1.1, the Company makes an annual donation to the Taranaki Tree Trust.
+As per special condition 14 of Consent 7190-1.1, the Company makes an annual donation to the Taranaki Tree Trust.
 This is to mitigate the effects of downstream erosion by contributing to riparian management in the lower Pātea River catchment.
-When consent was granted, the payment was set at \$7,500, but is expected to be inflation adjusted in subsequent years, and in 2022 was in the region of \$9,700
+When Consent was granted, the payment was set at \$7,500 but is expected to be inflation adjusted in subsequent years, and in 2023 was in the region of \$10,000.

-Seven landholders in the lower Pātea catchment had applied to be subsidised 50% of the cost of plants planted within the catchment for riparian protection in the 2022-2023 period, with just over \$48,000 available to them at the start of the period.
-It is expected that there will be approximately \$38,000 available for the 2023-2024 period following the next contribution by the Company.
+Five landholders in the lower Pātea catchment had applied to be subsidised 50% of the cost of plants planted within the catchment for riparian protection in the 2023/24 period, with just under \$48,000 available to them at the start of the period.
+It is expected that there will be approximately \$50,000 available for the 2024/25 period following the next contribution by the Company.